peterwwillis/truckcamper/Research/Materials/Cooling.md

 # Materials / Research / Cooling

-In general, cooling options comes down to:
+In general, cooling options come down to:

  - Passive cooling
  - Fans
- - Personal air conditioners
- - Window air conditioners
- - RV air conditioners
+ - Air conditioners
- - 'Special' ACs

 Keep in mind that **insulation** plays the biggest role in *how much* cooling you need.
 Cooling reduces temperature, and insulation prevents the need to reduce the